What is Diastasis Recti?

-The word “diastasis” has its origin in the Greek word meaning “to separate,” and the medical condition known as diastasis recti (rectus diastasis, ‘split abdomen’) refers to a stretching of the abdominal fascia (lining covering the abdominal muscles), leading to a separation between the left and right side of the rectus abdominis (the muscle extending across the front surface of the abdomen).
+The word “diastasis” has its origin in the Greek word meaning “to separate,” and the medical condition is known as diastasis recti (rectus diastasis, ‘split abdomen’) refers to a stretching of the abdominal fascia (lining covering the abdominal muscles), leading to a separation between the left and right side of the rectus abdominis (the muscle extending across the front surface of the abdomen).
 This condition frequently presents in women as a result of uterine growth during pregnancy, which increases tension on the abdominal wall, causing the abdominal fascia and musculature to stretch, weaken, and eventually separate.
-Women with multiple births or pregnancies are at an increased risk of developing diastasis recti, because the abdominal fascia and muscles have been stretched multiple times.
-Also large weight gains can produce significant separation of the muscles, as can twins or triplet births.
+Women with multiple births or pregnancies are at an increased risk of developing diastasis recti because the abdominal fascia and muscles have been stretched multiple times.
+Also, large weight gains can produce significant separation of the muscles, as can twins or triplet births.

 During the first stages of pregnancy, the presence of extra skin and soft tissue in front of the abdominal wall is often the earliest sign of diastasis recti.
 As the pregnancy progresses, diastasis recti can cause the top of the pregnant uterus to bulge outward, and the formation of a ridge running down the center of the abdomen (stretching from the bottom of the breastbone to the belly button).
 This ridge becomes increasingly visible when the abdominal muscles are straining or contracting during any form of physical exertion.